Home » Kitchen » Baking Recipes + Tips » Brownie Sundae Recipe

 Well, what did you think?Please rate this recipe here!
 It helps other readers and also helps to support our site.

-And while apple pie has earned the title of ‘the All-American’ dessert and a place at everyone’s 4th of July picnic, I think a case can be made that a skillet brownie sundae with toffee bits, topped with ice cream and smothered with caramel sauce is every bit as patriotic.
-Just my thoughts.
+While apple pie has earned the title of ‘the All-American’ dessert and a place at everyone’s 4th of July picnic, I think a brownie sundae with toffee bits, topped with ice cream and smothered with caramel sauce, is equally patriotic.

 Thanks so much for spending a few minutes of your busy day with me!